mathiscode/helio-api-boilerplate/README.md

 - Runs the [standard](https://standardjs.com) linter against the codebase
 - Runs [mocha](https://mochajs.org) - add new tests and modify [src/test/index.js](src/test/index.js) for your use case

+If you don't want to enforce the standard code style, just remove `standard &&` from the package.json test script.

 The more comprehensive testing during development happens with [Postman](https://www.getpostman.com/) collections and [newman](https://www.npmjs.com/package/newman).
 More documentation about that will come soon.